spryker/spryker-docs/docs/aop/user/apps/payone.md

 1. Customer provides their credit card payment credentials and pays the required amount for the placed order.
 2. The customer's credit card data is validated.
-3. The customer receives a payment message, whether the payment (authorization) was successful.
+3. The customer receives a payment message, whether the payment, or authorization, was successful.

 When paying with a credit card, customers can: